 Several examples of AI-specific security efforts now underway by NIST follow:

-In October 2019, the NCCoE published draft NIST Internal Report (NISTIR) 8269, A Taxonomy and Terminology of Adversarial Machine Learning, as a step toward securing applications of AI, specifically Adversarial Machine Learning (AML), and features a taxonomy of concepts and terminologies.
-This NISTIR can inform future standards and best practices for assessing and managing machine learning security by establishing a common language and understanding of the rapidly developing AML landscape.
-The public comments period closed on January 30, 2020.
-There has been one draft public review and comment period and one more is planned, with the final document being available later this year.
+In March 2023, the National Cybersecurity Center of Excellence (NCCoE) managed by NIST published a draft report on Adversarial Machine Learning: A Taxonomy and Terminology of Attacks and Mitigations (NIST AI 100-2e2023).
+This draft report is a step toward securing applications of AI, specifically Adversarial Machine Learning (AML), and features a taxonomy of concepts and terminologies.
+When final, this report can inform future standards and best practices for assessing and managing machine learning security by establishing a common language and understanding of the rapidly developing AML landscape.
+The public comment period will close on September 30, 2023.
+This version reflects public comments on a previous draft.

-The NCCoE is developing a platform that is intended to be a shared resource to further AI research across NIST.
+Researchers at the (NCCoE) managed by NIST is developing a platform, Dioptra, that is intended to be a shared resource to further AI research across NIST.
 The Secure AI program is using the platform as a testbed to research and develop metrics and best practices to assess vulnerabilities of AI models.
 Initially, the platform will be used to demonstrate attacks and the effectiveness of defenses against a Machine Learning environment.